-OECD Home › Directorate for Education and Skills › Preschool and school › By Country › Korea
+OECD Home › Directorate for Education and Skills › Early childhood and schools › By Country › Korea

 English, Excel, 3,435kb

 This publication is intended to be a quick reference guide for anyone with a role to play in encouraging quality through Korea's early childhood education and care (ECEC) curriculum.